 - External combustion engine:- In externals combustion engines, the combustion of fuel takes place outside the engines—for example, the steam engine.

 - Internal combustion engines:- In internal combustion engines, the combustion of fuels takes place insides the engine.
 Two-stroke and four-stroke petrol & diesel engine are examples of an internal combustion engine.

-Differents types of internal combustion (I.C.) engines and their classification depends on different grounds.
+There are different types of engines, especially within internal combustion (I.C.) engines, and their classification of engines depends on various criteria.

 Depending on the cycle of Operation, the types of engines are: